awsdocs/aws-iot-docs/developerguide/provision-template.md

 Returns the value corresponding to keys in a two\-level map that is declared in the `Mappings` section\.

 `Fn::Split`
 Splits a string into a list of string values so you can select an element from the list of strings\.
-You specify a delimiter that determine where the string is split \(for example, a comma\)\.
+You specify a delimiter that determines where the string is split \(for example, a comma\)\.
 After you split a string, use `Fn::Select` to select an element\.
 For example, if a comma\-delimited string of subnet IDs is imported to your stack template, you can split the string at each comma\.
 From the list of subnet IDs, use `Fn::Select` to specify a subnet ID for a resource\.

 `Fn::Sub`
 Substitutes variables in an input string with values that you specify\.
 You can use this function to construct commands or outputs that include values that aren't available until you create or update a stack\.

-### Fleet provisioning template example<a name="fleet-provisioning-example"></a>
+### Template example for fleet provisioning<a name="fleet-provisioning-example"></a>

 ```
 {